openedx/edx-documentation/en_us/data/source/internal_data_formats/ora2_data.rst

 * For more information about how learners respond to these assessments, see :ref:`learners:SFD_ORA`.

-* For more information about setting up a Devstack Vagrant instance, see :ref:`installation:Installing the Open edX Developer Stack`.
+* For more information about setting up a devstack Vagrant instance, see :ref:`installation:Installing the Open edX Developer Stack`.

 **History**:  These tables were added to the ``ora`` subdirectory of the